metalbabble/life2600/README.md

 ## Notes

+* Use RESET SWITCH (F2 in Stella emulator) to cycle through "seeds" or initial cell patterns
 * Uses DPC+ kernel for additional memory and stack
 * Recommend bB.1.1d.reveng40 for compilation, Stella for emulation, liniting is optional.